roelfjan/object-fit-cover/README.md

 ```

 ### 2. Include ObjectFitCover CSS
-Load if after the ObjectFitCover Javascript, to avoid flashes on the page.
-Preferably combined with your CSS.
+Load it after the ObjectFitCover Javascript, to avoid flashes on the page.
+Preferably combined with your existing CSS.
 ```html
 <head>
     ...